-Odyssey students report transformative outcomes from their participation in the program.
-They also report that they read more to their children, feel that they are better parents, have more hope about their own future, are more likely to vote and become involved in their communities, and have made plans to continue their educations and/or seek job training.
+- Participants report that they read more to their children, feel they are better parents, have more hope for the future, are more likely to vote and become involved in their communities, and have made plans to continue their education or seek job training.